Thinking of starting your own business? Congratulations. The entrepreneurial itch is just beginning.

 3. Make More Money

-There’s no cap to your salary as a business owner.
+There’s no cap on your salary as a business owner.
 You can always make more money and scale your business.

 4. Pursue a Passion